SmartDataAnalytics/Sparqlify/README.md

 ### Constrain
 If a column of a table already contains URIs, then Sparqlify cannot know what kind of URIs they are.
+In order to avoid unnecessary SQL-joins (and reduce the query-rewriting time), prefix constraints can be stated.

+### Further examples
-Find further examples in the folder `examples`.
+Find further examples in the folder `mappings`.

 **TODO** Detailed Documentation of the Sparqlify Mapping Language